outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - 'by definition a solution that works will be different from solutions that dont work'
         - 'start from system of certainties and apply certainty interaction functions to generate or reach a solution' works bc of the solution success cause:
           - interaction function: certainty interaction layer
-            - the solution is the target certainty, and applying interaction (connecting/changing) functions specific to certainties to an initial certainty will generate other certainties, like the solution structure, and/or reduce uncertainties like the unfiltered solution space of possible solutions
+            - the solution is the target certainty, and applying interaction (connecting/changing) functions specific to the certainty interaction layer to an initial certainty set will generate other certainties, like the solution structure, and/or reduce uncertainties like the unfiltered solution space of possible solutions
       - these interaction structures (subset, component, similarity sequence, difference) offer different ways to connect problem & solution components, offering different ways to connect problems/solutions
         - other interaction structures/functions can be derived/generated to connect problem/solution components in new ways
           - any interaction function applied to problem/solution components that doesnt violate their definitions is a possible problem/solution interaction function